200-Hour YOga Teacher Training at yoga Soup

 • The Yoga Professional

-• Practice Teaching and Testing Out with a full Sequence
+• Practice Teaching and Final Assessment

 Required Reading